phansch/rtypist/README.md

 A re-implementation of GNUtypist in Rust.. at some point.

+I'm still learning Rust, so code may not be as good as it can be.
+I'm also using this project as a sort of playground for now so things may change quickly.

 ## Development

 You will need the ncurses library installed.
 See [here](https://github.com/gyscos/Cursive/wiki/Install-ncurses) for more information.

-Run `cargo build && cargo test && cargo run`.
+Run `cargo build && cargo test && cargo run` and you should be prompted to select a lesson.

 ### Clippy